powerbot-trading/powerbot_samples_python/README.md

 ***
 ### Simple Example of a REST call
 This sample does the following:
 First it reads the necessary information from the config-file.
-These config-file needs to contain the powerbot-url, a valid api-key and a corresponding portfolio-id/delivery-area.
+This config-file needs to contain the powerbot-url, a valid api-key and a corresponding portfolio-id/delivery-area.

 The first interaction with PowerBot is checking the market status.
-Only if the market status is ok, the execution should proceed.
+Only if the market status is "OK", the execution should proceed.
 Otherwise the script will stop.

 If the market status is "OK", the script reads the order-book, which contains all active contracts.
 A random contract is